andrew207/splunk/README.md

 HTTPS management API, if you require external API access such as for Deployment Server functionality.

+`8088`

+Splunk HTTP Event Collector default port, for receiving Splunk HEC events (such as those sent by Splunk Stream).

 `514`

 Default Syslog port, if you decide to syslog directly to Splunk rather than the preferred method of monitoring files written by syslog-ng or similar.